-Jason Lempkin famously said that a startup’s continued success becomes inevitable upon reaching $10m in ARR.
+Jason Lempkin is well known for having said that a startup’s continued success becomes inevitable upon reaching $10m in ARR.

-What a lot of people don’t know is that a giant astrisk was later added because it turns out you can still fail past $10m if you don’t have one very important thing in place.
+What a lot of people don’t know is that he added a giant asterisk to this because it turns out you can still easily fail past $10m if you don’t have one very important thing in place.

 We’ll dig into exactly what that is in a moment.